 Score Completion: Spring 2024

-Length: 25-30 minutes, consisting of multiple individual songs and instrumental movements
+Length: 45 minutes, consisting of individual songs and instrumental movements

 Lead Commissioner: Syracuse University